Skip to content

 - Space-specific random operations

-Pass a Generator instance for fine-grained control without affecting
+Pass an int for a reproducible seed, a Generator instance for

 Example: